linocks/sudoku_doc/README.md

 4. getButtonColor()
 5. displayUserInterface()

-See MainGUI.java for the documentation of these methods
+See GUI.java for the documentation of these methods

 ___
 ### How to run the Puzzle:
 ___
-Open the project in your favourite IDE and run the MainTGUI.java file.
+Open the project in your favourite IDE and run the SudokuMain.java file.

 This will give you the option to select either the Graphical version or the text based version of the puzzle.
 You can now make moves by following the options in the text based UI or by entering the